Tomato and Onion Salad

 - 1/2 cup neutral tasting olive oil or Canola oil

 PREPARE TOMATOES AND GREEN ONIONS: Finely chop green onions.
 Slice tomatoes to 1/4 or 1/2 inch thick.
 If you are using regular tomatoes, you can cut each slice in half.
-If tomatoes have a lot of juice and seeds, I grab a bunch at a time and give them a good squeeze between my two hands over the sink.
+If you have very juicy tomatoes with lots of seeds, I grab a bunch at a time and give them a good squeeze between my two hands over the sink.
 This will prevent the salad from becoming too watery.

 MAKE THE CATALINA DRESSING: In a food processor or blender, add all Catalina Dressing ingredients except oil.
 Pulse a few times until blended.
 Slowly add the oil and process for a minute.
 Alternatively, whisk ingredients together in a bowl and slowly add in oil while whisking until thickened.

-LAYER THE TOMATO SALAD INGREDIENTS: In a medium sized bowl (glass if possible to see all the colours), add a tablespoon or so of dressing to cover the bottom.
+LAYER THE TOMATO SALAD INGREDIENTS: In a medium bowl (glass if possible to see all the colours), add a tablespoon or so of dressing to cover the bottom.
 Place the tomatoes in a single layer on top of dressing.
 Lightly sprinkle tomatoes with salt.
 Sprinkle with some green onions.
 Repeat layers, ending with green onions.
 Cover and let sit for an hour or two on the counter or up to one day in the fridge to blend the flavors.
+Serve cold or at room temperature.

 Nutrition values are estimates.